 - The name of the person entitled to represent the branch (resident of Finland, Sweden, or an EEA country.
 If not, permission must be received from the National Board of Patents and Registration of Finland for appointing a representative from another country).

 If the company is from a country that is not a member of EEA, it must provide the special certificate received from the National Board of Patents and Registration of Finland.
 If the procedure is respected and all the documents are ready, the process of registration of the branch does not take longer than seven working days.
 So, if you want to open a branch in Finland, it is suggested to interact with our company formation experts.
 They can perform due diligence on your documentation to keep you on a fast track and help you set up a branch in Finland without causing any unnecessary delays.
+Here is an infographic with information about branches in Finland:

 How does a non-EEA resident establish a branch in Finland?